kermitt2/softcite-api/Readme.md

 # Softcite REST API

+## This repository is **outdated**, see the [Softcite Knowledge Base](https://github.com/softcite/softcite_kb) for the new and maintained version of our Research Software Knowledge Base service.

 This is server exposing a REST API for the softcite Software Knowledge Base.

 The softcite Software Knowledge Base is built on top Wikidata existing resources.